-As a deployed system moves through its stages of its lifecycle, it can send lifecycle event notification messages to registered listeners, using the WS-Notification mechanism [WS-Notification].
-The lifecycle state of the system can also be determined by querying the appropriate property of the system, using the mechanism described in WS-Resource Properties [WS-ResourceProperties].
-There is also a synchronous, blocking call to probe the health of an system; this must be routed to the system itself, so that it can determine its own health.
+As a deployed system moves through its stages of its lifecycle, it can send lifecycle event notification messages to registered listeners, using a mechanism such as WS-Notification [WS-Notification].
+The lifecycle state of the system can also be determined by querying the appropriate resource property of the system, according to the WS-Resource Properties [WS-ResourceProperties] specification.
+There is also a synchronous, blocking call to probe the health of a system; this must be routed to the system itself, so that it can determine its own health.
 This will return its current state, and any custom status information the system chooses to return.
 If the system has failed, or terminated after a failure, the status information will include the fault information.